NativeScript/docs-v7/docs/tooling/debugging.md

 To debug iOS applications using the WebKit Web Inspector debugger the `--inspector` flag needs to be supplied to the `tns debug ios` command.

-## Known Problems
+## Known Issues and Limitations

-- The Chrome DevTools Inspector url is different after each application restart while running a debug session.
+- [iOS] The Chrome DevTools Inspector url is different after each application restart while running a debug session.